Niittyv/Anti-Martingale-Simulator/README.md

 Some common terms that you will encounter using the simulator:

-hops: how many wins in a row until compounding ends and the risk percentage is set to default.
+<strong>hops</strong>: how many wins in a row until compounding ends and the risk percentage is set to default.

 chicken dinner: when predetermined winstreak (hops) is reached, the compounded sum of profit is collected to the balance and the risk percentage for upcoming trades is set to default.